bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 * Your secrets are not shown in the `bitrise.yml`.
 * Your secrets are stored encrypted.
 * You can prevent exposing secrets on the UI by making them protected.
-* Note that anyone might be able to do a workaround and log the value of secrets with a pull request, thus we advise **not to expose secrets in PRs**.
+* Note that anyone might be able to do a workaround and log the value of secrets with a pull request, thus we advise NOT to expose secrets in PRs.

 Learn more about Secrets: